Kamperhub/kamperhub-app/FUTURE_DEVELOPMENT.md

     *   Create an article explaining the legal requirements and practical benefits of using towing mirrors.
     *   Cover different types of mirrors (e.g., clamp-on, door-mounted, replacement).
     *   Provide tips on how to set them up correctly for maximum visibility and safety.

+*   **New Article: Power Management Tips:**
+    *   Create a guide explaining 12V systems, solar power, battery maintenance, and tips for conserving power while off-grid.

+*   **New Resource: Games & Activities for Camping:**
+    *   Compile a list of suggestions for games (card games, outdoor games) and activities suitable for families, couples, and solo travelers while camping.